harris-andy/DrinksInfo/README.md

 ## Questions & Comments
-- I left this synchronous but I plan to switch to asyn in the next project.
+- I left this synchronous but I plan to switch to async in the next project.